Peppershaker/nba_py/README.md

 This branches version: **v0.1a2**

 ## Summary
-A python facing API for stats.nba.com (Still in heavy development)
+A python facing API for stats.nba.com